Khaaz/portfolio/Structures/EventManager.md

 <a name="new_EventManager.EventManager_new"></a>

 #### new EventManager(axon)
-Creates an instance of EventManager.
+Creates an Instance of EventManager.

 | Param | Type |